 In fact, experts agree that this exercise combined with a weight, like dumbbells, can enhance hip strength as well as improve speed and acceleration.

-Additionally, a 2021 study published in the Journal of Strength and Conditioning Research looked at the gluteus maximus activation during three different glute workout routines and its relationship with maximal sprinting.
-It found that the weighted hip thrust is the most optimal for training the glutes than two squat positions — back squats and split squats.
+Additionally, a 2021 study published in the Journal of Strength and Conditioning Research looked at gluteus maximus activation during three different glute workout routines and its relationship with maximal sprinting.
+It found that the weighted hip thrust is more optimal for training the glutes than two squat positions — back squats and split squats.

 How to do one rep